Dear grandma

 Swiss funeral portal

-On our portal we try to cover the many questions and concerns of people on the subject.
+On our portal, we try to cover the many questions and concerns people have about funerals.

-Funeral services are regulated differently throughout Switzerland.
-There are cantons in which funeral services are largely provided by private companies.
-These are morticians who coordinate, organize and take care of everything necessary for relatives and the deceased.
+Funeral services are regulated differently from canton to canton in Switzerland.
+There are cantons in which funerals are largely carried out by private companies.
+Funeral directors take over all organizational and administrative tasks for the relatives and the deceased.

-Furthermore, there are cantons that have a division of responsibilities between funeral homes and the municipality.
+In addition, there are also cantons with a division of responsibilities between the municipality and private funeral directors.

-We hope you find answers here, and we encourage you to contact our members in your area directly.
+We hope that you will find helpful answers on our portal.
+If you have specific questions, please contact our members in your region directly.

-These can be general questions, but they can also be specific, for example funeral arrangements or concerns in connection with a death.
-It is also conceivable that you would like to prepare for an impending death or simply ask for a cost estimate.
+These can be general questions – but also very specific concerns, such as funeral arrangements or questions in connection with a death.
+It is also possible that you are preparing for an imminent death or would like an estimate of costs.

 Blumen